cube-js/cube/examples/helm-charts/cubejs/README.md

 ### Injecting schema

-To inject your schema files in the deployment you have to use `global.volumes` and `global.volumeMounts` values.
+To inject your schema files in the deployment you have to use `config.volumes` and `config.volumeMounts` values.

-Mount path is `/cube/conf/schema` by default and can be customized with the `global.schemaPath` value.
+Mount path is `/cube/conf/schema` by default and can be customized with the `config.schemaPath` value.

 A good practice is to use a ConfigMap to store your all the cube definition files: